panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 type: post
 ---

-Variables is a fundamental concept that any developer must know to program.
+The variable is a fundamental concept that any developer.

 In JavaScript the concept of variables works around 3 types of declaration statements: `const`, `let`, and `var`.

-To make the understanding easier, I'm going to describe each statement using 4 phases: declaration, initilization, access the value and assignment of a new value.
+To make the understanding easier, I'm going to describe each statement using 4 phases: declaration, initialization, access the value, and assignment of a new value.
 Each of the
 3 statements (`const`, `let`, and `var`) create variables that behave differently exactly in these 4 phases.

 Let's get started.

 ## 1. Variable identifier

-Before getting into the variables statements, it is important to understand what a variable actually is.
+Before getting into the variables statements, it is important to understand what a variable is.

 In simple terms, a variable is a placeholder for a value.
 A value in JavaScript can be either a primitive value or an object.

 Any variable has a *name*, which stricter is called *identifier*.
-Example of identifiers are `myNumber`, `name`, `list`, `item`, etc.
+Examples of identifiers are `myNumber`, `name`, `list`, `item`, etc.

-Regarding the syntax of an identifier, there rules are pretty simple:
+Regarding the syntax of an identifier, their rules are pretty simple:

 > *An identifier* can contain letters, `$`, `_` and digits `0..9`, but cannot start with a digit `0..9`.